Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 >   Observation

-The threads in all the examples so far have acquired latches in a “top-down” manner.
+The threads in all the examples so far have acquired latches in a "top-down" manner.

 -   A thread can only acquire a latch from a node that is below its current node.